So you’ve decided to go to Iceland and now you need to know what to pack and what to wear. Well, you are in the right place!

 SUN PROTECTION

-Think sunscreen and an SPF hat.
+Summer in Iceland calls for sunscreen and an SPF hat.
 The sun is strong in Iceland – even when you can’t see it.
 Be sun smart, pack your sun cream and reapply at regular intervals.
+Especially if you plan on hiking in Iceland during your summer trip.

 What to Pack for Iceland in Winter

-If you are wondering what to pack for Iceland in winter, these are just a few extra bits that we recommend you add to your packing list for winter in Iceland.
+If you are wondering what to pack for Iceland in winter, these are just a few extra bits that we recommend you add to your packing list.

 And at the same time, we answer the question of what to pack for Iceland.